robrich/angular-tutorial/src/chapters/chapter10-route-not-found.md

 ### Overview

-We have not yet implemented a default route.
-If you add anything to the end of the url, Angular will error out that it can not match it to any of the known routes.
-You can see this error in the Chrome Developer Tools Console.
+We have not yet implemented a catch all route which will be the route that is used when Angular does not match any other configured routes.  .

 ![no route found](images/ng2/no-route-found.png)